CtrlK

 insights

 Show session analytics, learning patterns, correction trends, heatmaps, and productivity metrics.
-Use when wanting to understand your coding patterns over time.
+Computes stats from project memory and session history.
+Use when asking for stats, statistics, progress, how am I doing, coding history, or dashboard.

 Does it follow best practices?